Skip to main content

 • 4,600+ lawsuits filed in 2024 (UsableNet)

-While the April 2026 deadline specifically applies to Title II (government), private businesses should not wait.
+While the April 2026 deadline applied to Title II (government), private businesses should not treat this as someone else's problem.
 Courts have increasingly ruled that websites are "places of public accommodation" under Title III, and WCAG 2.1 AA is the standard referenced in virtually all ADA web accessibility settlements.

 1

 Run an automated accessibility scan to identify existing WCAG 2.1 AA violations.
-This gives you a baseline score and a prioritized list of issues to fix.
+This gives you a baseline score, a prioritized list of issues, and — critically — a timestamped record that you began assessing your compliance status.

 2

 Focus on issues that completely block access: missing alt text, keyboard traps, missing form labels, and insufficient color contrast.
-These are the violations most likely to trigger complaints.
+These are the violations most likely to form the basis of complaints and are typically the fastest to remediate.

 3